jvanlier/blog-notebooks/README.md

 Self-contained also means that data will be part of the repo if it's small (and not confidential).
 If it's too large and unreasonably blows up the repo: place it on online storage and include a script to acquire the data.
 The subdir `README.md` should contain all necessary instructions to reproduce the result.

-A simple Python script on the root of the repo converts the post and images to a format that can be consumed by Jekyll.
+A simple executable Python script inside `_nb_to_blog_tool` converts the post and images to a format that can be consumed by Jekyll.
+This can be installed with `pip` (e.g. `pip install -e .` while in the directory).

 Conventions:
 - Name of resulting markdown filename (and thus link in Jekyll) = name of directory.
 The notebook filename can be whatever.
 Let's assume the directory is called `awesome-blog-post`.